JeremieAduna/TicTacToe-Java/README.md

 2. Open the project in your Java IDE

-3. Run `Main.java` (or `TicTacToe.java` depending on your entry point)
+3. Run Main.java or TicTacToe.java depending on your setup

 ## Technologies Used

 - Java (JDK 8+)
 - 2D arrays
-- Loops and conditional statements
 - Console input/output
+- Loops and conditional logic

 ## Learning Goals

-- Practice handling game logic and flow control
-- Work with Java arrays and user input
-- Build a complete project using core Java concepts
+- Build a complete game using basic Java
+- Apply logic and control flow
+- Practice clean, testable code structure

 ## License